 If One of My Parents Had Diabetes, Will I?

 If you or a member of your family has been diagnosed with diabetes, you may be wondering if it is hereditary.
-There are several forms of diabetes, each with its own set of risk factors that contribute to the disease’s development.
+There are several forms of this condition, each with its own set of risk factors that contribute to the disease’s development.

 If you have a diabetic father, mother, brother, or sister, you are more likely to have the disease than someone who does not.
 Although, diabetes is not only driven by genetics, and having a relative with the condition does not guarantee that you will develop it.